brianykl/cashew/backend-planning.md

   - api calls to plaid
   - encryption/decryption
   - storing/fetching/deleting data stored in server-side db supporting graphql queries

+api calls to plaid:
+- i think most things can be handles with the /transactions endpoint, ntd rn is read through that documentation
+- /transactions/sync can subscribe to all transactions associated with an account and get updates like a stream
+- /transactions/recurring use after, subscribe to RECURRING_TRANSACTIONS_UPDATE webhook

+auth0 flow for plaid:

 db schema:
 - items we want to track: